 I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 P.S.
-Even if you’re a rigorous and data-driven marketer, and you’ve regularly used UTM parameters on a daily basis, there’s surely still room for discovery.
+Even if you’re a rigorous and data-driven marketer, and you’ve regularly used UTM tags on a daily basis, there’s surely still room for discovery.

 - What should be the values of utm_campaign, utm_source and utm_medium?

 - How do I find Custom Campaigns in the Google Analytics interface?